This Anhinga image was captured at Everglades NP on my first trip to the park.

 Post an Image a Day x 365

-Early in the project I decided to post images I like to shoot without any particular theme.
+Similar to last year, I decided to post images I like to shoot without any particular theme.
 These images came from my daily walkabouts, work travel, vacation, photo trips, and general daily routine.
 Although the majority of the images posted were landscape, wildlife, people, and aviation images, some were fine art, architecture, flowers, and seascapes with a few simply off-the-wall snaps.
 Also, a few vintage images were scanned from years gone by.

 Seemingly easy you say; let’s just chat about the challenges for an amateur photog.
 The challenges this year continued to be much like last year’s.

 .
 Working, commuting, errands, housework, yard maintenance, children, and family all take time leaving precious little for capturing, post processing, posting, and printing images.